wp-plugins/design-approval-system/readme.txt

 Yes.
 It's not as hard as it may seem.
 Once you try it you will see how easy we have made it.
 And now with our new Walk-Through getting up and going could not be easier.  http://www.slickremix.com/category/design-approval-system-tutorials/

+= My page is now getting 404 error when activating your plugin. =

+Well sadly it's not our fault but the <a href="http://www.slickremix.com/2013/07/15/my-page-is-now-getting-404-error-when-activating-your-plugin/">Solution is Here</a>!

 If you have more questions or would like to view other users questions please visit our support forum at http://www.slickremix.com/free-and-premium-support/